Shattered Ceilings and Unbalanced Homes: Why do women get asked “How do you juggle it all?”

 1. Communication is Key

 Openly communicate with friends and family about your needs and boundaries during holiday gatherings.
 Educate them about your recovery journey to foster understanding and support.
-It is also OK to set limits around conversation topics at the party or dinner table.
+Setting limits around conversation topics at the party or dinner table is also OK.

 2. Plan Ahead